fangger4396/energon_example/emsd_example.md

 ![image](https://github.com/fangger4396/energon_example/blob/main/img/screenshot3.png)

 ### Evaluate the model
   As the model trained, you can evaluate it by running the **model_testing.py** file.
-You can see by using these features as input of model 1, the accuracy of model 1 for **Genome** is 58% with the **percentage error** as metric.
+You can see by using these features as input of model 1, the accuracy of model 1 for **EMSD** is 58% with the **percentage error** as metric.